vitoria-fsdev/vitoria-fsdev/README.md

 ## 🧑‍💻 About Me:
 <strong>Maria Vitória</strong> | Software Developer in Training & Coffee Lover ☕<br>
 <br>Hi!
 I'm Maria Vitória, and I've been in the tech field since 2023.
 I've always been passionate about technology, constantly seeking to learn more and sharpen my skills, especially in software development.
 I consider myself a keen observer in any environment and I prioritize clear communication.
-Also, I truly enjoy helping my colleagues with their questions—I'm always happy to help whenever needed!

 ## 🛠️ Technologies & Tools: